-Press and hold the LOCK and UNLOCK buttons on the multi-remote controller simultaneously for at least 2 seconds to switch from one mode to the other.
+Press and hold the LOCK and UNLOCK buttons on the keyfob simultaneously for at least 2 seconds to switch from one mode to the other.

 When pushing the buttons to set hazard indicator only mode, the hazard indicator flashes 3 times.